Mister Donut: Menu

-Mister Donuts specializes in coffee and doughnuts.
+Mister Donut specializes in coffee and doughnuts.
+However, it also serves a wide variety of other foods, such as hamburgers and noodle soups.

 As of 2004, the first Mister Donut shop opened in Taiwan featured "doughnuts in 50 different flavors every day.
 Each flavor comes with a label indicating the level of sweetness."
 The store also sold around 15 kinds of drinks and beverages.

 In 2007, Mister Donut attracted media attention in Japan, when it admitted it had used out-of-dated syrups in some of its drinks earlier that year.

 The company has created special donut lines for various events, for example creating soldier-themed doughnuts for National Doughnut Day on June 1 in Thailand, with funds benefitting military personnel in the country.

-In June 2013, Mister Donuts in Thailand debuted the SushiDo, sushi-themed donuts created as a part of "a special sushi-themed menu."
+In June 2013, Mister Donut in Thailand debuted the SushiDo, sushi-themed donuts created as a part of "a special sushi-themed menu."
 At the time, they had not been added to the menu in Japan or other countries.
 Options included "sweet donut versions of ebi, tamago, maguro, salmon, with sugary frosting replacing raw fish."
-For Halloween, in October 2013, Mister Donut debuted Hello Kitty jack-o’-lantern doughnuts in pumpkin or strawberry flavor, as well as other seasonal pumpkin flavored items, including pumpkin versions of their regular donut.
+For Halloween 2013, Mister Donut introduced Hello Kitty jack-o'-lantern doughnuts in pumpkin or strawberry flavors, as well as other seasonal pumpkin-flavored items, including pumpkin versions of their regular donut.

 As of 2014, the stores in El Salvador focused on a menu described as more "homey than foreign, offering national staples like pupusas and tamales alongside giant cream-filled doughnuts."

 There have also been items such as strawberry-glaze donuts.

 In April 2014, the company launched a croissant-style doughnut, which proved popular.